digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 If you're running a sync domain in its default configuration as shown previously, it will have a sequencer and mediator embedded and these components will be automatically bootstrapped for you.

-However, there are situations where a node should not be automatically initialized, but where we prefer to control each step of the initialization.
-For example, when a node in the setup does not control its own identity, when you do not want to store the identity key on the node for security reasons, or when we want to set our own keys (e.g. when keys are externally stored in a Key Management Service - KMS).
+However, there are situations where a node should not be automatically initialized, but where you prefer to control each step of the initialization.
+For example, when a node in the setup does not control its own identity, when you do not want to store the identity key on the node for security reasons, or when you want to set your own keys (e.g. when keys are externally stored in a Key Management Service - KMS).

 If you want to disable the automatic initialization of domain nodes you have to set: